gdiet/backup/README.md

 * If required, reclaim space by trashing files that have been marked deleted in the dedup file system.

 ## How To ...

-### Install DedupFS

-Windows: Make sure WinFSP is installed, see [System Requirements](#system-requirements).

-Windows / Linux: Unpack the DedupFS archive.
-I recommend unpacking it to the repository directory where the dedup file system data will be stored.
-For details, see the next paragraph.

 ### Initialize The File System